Can e-commerce help save the “Rust Belt”?

 Get Answers To Your FBA Business Questions

 Got questions about starting an FBA business or other online retail venture?
-Give us a call.
+Get in touch.
 Our team has assisted hundreds — if not thousands — of entrepreneurs and startups with various Internet law and online business matters, from minor governance issues to complex litigation support.

 The FTC sued Prevagen’s marketers.
 Charge: Unsubstantiated marketing.
 Is the FTC’s claim meritless?
-Prevagen says yes.
-So, they’re fighting back.
+Prevagen says yes — and they’re fighting back.

 The case serves as a reminder for dietary supplement marketers: Make sure your promotional materials are in line with FTC compliance standards!